davarg5/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The similarity between the first and second time that dansRoll is called is that both times the function will run and a random number will be rolled.
+The difference is that the number rolled could differ when called the first and second time.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is within the function that is nested inside personalDice.

 ### Task 3 - Stretch Goals